Similarities/2f-binning-III-resize-nonlinear-binsize-to-linear/README.md

 Resampling - resizing binsizes means: x-axis has a ascending nonlinear scaling in the binsizes (non equidistant distances between neighboured datapoints, e.g. 1/x dependency, non constant sampling frequency, x(i+1)-x(i)>0 but NOT constant for all i) that should result in aequidistant (constant) binsizes.
-Compared to the biggest distance (maximum binsize) in the dataset, the smaller distances between all the other neighbored datapoints can be summarized, joined to a bigger binsize.
-That is called resampling, downsampling.
+Compared to a bigger binsize, some neighbored datapoints can be summarized/ joined to a bigger binsize, which of course reduces the datapoints of the dataset.
+This is called resampling, downsampling.
 Accordingly, the dependend y(x)-values have to be redistributet (e.g. summed).
 Usually the new binsize is not a integer multiple of the smaller binsizes, an overhang or rest results and hence, a redistribution (splitting) of (y(x)) to the according new binsize has to be implemented in order to preserve the overall value of the y-entries.

 Note: this method linearizes nonlinear one axis of an 2D array, by downsampling it to a new samplingrate that has to be 1.5 times bigger than maximum binsize in the dataset.
 This method is NOT oversampling the dataset, it is NOT creating a smaller binsizes - something like this could be done using the 2f-binning II module which provides a linear interpolation for aequidistant datapoints.